 In order to show the Lid Open Action, we need to make use of the powercfg command line.

-Once the command prompts opens, just type the below command-line and hit Enter to execute it.
+Once the command prompt opens, just type the below command line and hit Enter to execute it.

 powercfg -attributes SUB_BUTTONS 99ff10e7-23b1-4c07-a9d1-5c3206d741b4 -ATTRIB_HIDE

 On restart, navigate to the Power Options window again and check whether it is showing the “Lid Open Action” under the “Power buttons and lid” category.

 If you ever need to hide the “Lid Open Action” option, then simply open an elevated command prompt and type the following command line.